-During her school days at the Ave Maria Convent in Negombo, Hyacinth had ambitions of becoming a doctor, a lawyer – maybe even an air hostess, something that involved dealing with people first hand.
+“…I am a devout Catholic and I believe that with Christ as the centre of your life, you will never be disappointed.
+I am really proud of Jetwing and thank God for blessing me to be a part of Jetwing and having the opportunity to associate closely with our founder - the late Mr Herbert Cooray, whom I adored very much in my life.”During her school days at the Ave Maria Convent in Negombo, Hyacinth had ambitions of becoming a doctor, a lawyer – maybe even an air hostess, something that involved dealing with people first hand.
 Although she was a conscientious student, she excelled at extracurricular activities being involved in sports, singing in the school choir, and making her mark in the school debate team.
 And, she also spent a lot of time being involved in social services projects.
 A true ‘native’ of Negombo, where she has lived most of her life, Hyacinth grew up in a large family with 5 sisters and 3 brothers.
 Her father was a Civil Engineer and her mother - who in her younger days had been a music teacher - had her hands full as a busy housewife.

 “…I love people and always wanted to give my service to people.
 I disliked working with machines…” So when her elder sister – who is a Catholic nun introduced Hyacinth to Mr. Herbert Cooray through one of her friends, and an offer to join the hospitality trade was made, she took it up eagerly.

 An unmistakable force behind Jetwing’s continuing success, Hyacinth is very positive about the future: “The main goal is to get every staff member to maintain the high service standards and the consistency however difficult it is.
-As I have started my career 38 years ago joining Jetwing as a Trainee Receptionist and climbing the ladder up to a Director position I am always ready to accept any challenges and responsibilities in my carrier in the future.
+As I have started my career 44 years ago joining Jetwing as a Trainee Receptionist and climbing the ladder up to a Director position I am always ready to accept any challenges and responsibilities in my carrier in the future.
 This is purely because Jetwing is a company that values people, encouraging and recognizing the people who are committed to their job and the Jetwing philosophy.
 Human resource is very important to Jetwing.
 If I can be a role model in some way for the future Jetwing generation, it will be a great honour.

 A former secretary of the Kandy Hoteliers Association and a former president of the Negombo Hoteliers Association, she has witnessed drastic changes in the industry over the years.
 She hopes one day to sit back and enjoy her retirement and see Jetwing grow with the next generation.